 Classes and structures: Both classes and structures can be defined in a single Swift file.
 The external interface can also be used by other code.

-Debugging: Swift makes use of the LLDB debugger (part of the LLVM library), which provides you with a seamless integrated debugging environment.
-Other features of the LLDB debugger include failure detection and recovery, consistent formatting and expression evaluation.
+Debugging: Swift uses the LLDB debugger (part of the LLVM library), which provides a seamless, integrated debugging environment.
+Other features of the LLDB debugger include failure detection and recovery, consistent formatting, and expression evaluation.

 Generics: Functions are reusable and flexible thanks to the inclusion of generics in Swift.
 It’s a powerful tool that, combined with the type-safe paradigm, allows for a seamless development workflow.

-Package manager: Its package manager is a robust cross-platform functionality with multiple use-cases.
-With it, you can create, test and run apps and Swift-compatible executable files.
+Package manager: Its package manager is a robust, cross-platform solution with multiple use cases.
+With it, you can create, test, and run apps and Swift-compatible executable files.

 Memory safety: Memory is automatically managed by Swift.
 It prevents any types of memory errors or unwanted behavior from popping up in the first place.

-Error handling: Swift can catch code errors at runtime.
-It also provides support for propagating, throwing, and manipulating errors as well.
+Error handling: Swift can catch runtime errors.
+It also provides support for propagating, throwing, and manipulating errors.

 Binary compatibility: Swift also supports binary compatibility.
 Most libraries are included in the OS, so each application will utilize the latest version of the library directly from the operating system, and you can run the app without recompiling the code.